-We are great believers of startup success stories and a psychological influence that it has on the ecosystem.
+Startup influencers and leaders can often be the driving force of a startup ecosystem.
+We are great believers of startup success stories and the psychological influence that it has on the ecosystem.
 To help create these success cases and share them, there must be individuals working on the development of the ecosystem and connecting part between its players.

 Such individuals, often called influencers are people who have unique importance on the startup ecosystem on the grounds of their work, personal projects or interpersonal skills.
 Leaders are responsible for creating opportunities for people to meet and connect.
 With an increasing interest in startup ecosystems due to global success stories, we have noticed a growing number of individuals that want to lead local ecosystems.